ZizoBahnasy/collabfund-ai/README.md

 This is a local development project.
 Follow the setup guide below to run your own instance.

-You can find a demo of the final product [here](https://youtu.be/yh4HXIG3CqU).

 ## Features

 - Automated portfolio company extraction and analysis